-The ASCG would also support a separate presentation of cash flows from RRA in the Statement of Cash Flows.
-Several key performance indicators can be derived from cash flow information, and cash flows from RRA, in particular, might be important in the context of a regulated entity.
+The ASCG would also support the separate presentation of cash flows from RRA in the Statement of Cash Flows.
+Several key performance indicators can be derived from cash flow information and cash flows from RRA in particular might be important in the context of a regulated entity.